WrestleMania 32: Celebrity involvement

 As is tradition at WrestleMania, the show included appearances by numerous celebrity guests.
 Fifth Harmony, who performed "America the Beautiful" at the start of WrestleMania 32, Maria Menounos served as a backstage interviewer, and Snoop Dogg – who the night before was inducted into the celebrity wing of the WWE Hall of Fame – performed a live version for his cousin Sasha Banks' entrance theme as he accompanied her to the ring for her match.

 Joan Lunden was recognized as part of the 2016's WWE Hall of Fame class, as she won the Warrior Award for her public battle with breast cancer.
-NBA great Shaquille O'Neal was a surprise participant in the André the Giant Memorial Battle Royal, eliminating Damien Sandow and having a standoff with fellow seven-footer Big Show before both of these two were eliminated by about ten other wrestlers, before Baron Corbin eliminated Kane to win the battle royal.
+National Basketball Association (NBA) player Shaquille O'Neal was a surprise participant in the André the Giant Memorial Battle Royal, eliminating Damien Sandow and having a standoff with fellow seven-footer Big Show before both of them were eliminated by about 10 other wrestlers, before Baron Corbin eliminated Kane to win the battle royal.
 The Dallas Cowboys Cheerleaders also made an appearance as part of The Rock's entrance to the ring.